 - Uses sed to read the local database password from a file on the disk and insert it into the configuration file

-A plan includes a low, predictable cost, machine configuration (RAM, SSD, vCPU), and data transfer allowance.
-You can try the $3.50 USD Lightsail plan without charge for one month (up to 750 hours).
-AWS credits one free month to your account.
+A plan includes a low, predictable-cost, machine configuration (RAM, SSD, vCPU), and data transfer allowance.
+You can try the $3.50 USD Lightsail plan without charge for three months (up to 750 hours).
+AWS credits three free months to your account.

-In this final section youmaccess the running application to ensure everything is running properly.
+In this section, you access the running application to ensure everything is running properly.

 b.
-Make a note of your instance’s IP address.
+Make note of your instance’s IP address.

-You used Amazon Lightsail run a LAMP stack application.
+Congratulations!
+You used Amazon Lightsail to run a LAMP stack application.

-Amazon Lightsail is great for developers, WebPros, and anyone looking to get started on AWS in a quick and cheap way.
-You can launch instances, databases, SSD-based storage, transfer data, monitor your resources, and so much more in a managed way.
+Amazon Lightsail is great for developers, web pros, and anyone looking to get started on AWS quickly and cheaply.
+You can launch instances, databases, and SSD-based storage; transfer data; monitor your resources; and so much more in a managed way.

 Now that you have learned how to run a LAMP application using Amazon Lightsail, you can explore ways to assign a static IP, create a DNS entry, and scale your application.